EntCollNet/BugFlow/modules/module_4/module_4I.md

 # Module 4I: Wet Soup Low-res Imaging

 ## Module Purpose:
-What is this module for?
-What data will be gathered?

 This module will look at imaging workflow for bulk entomology samples (referred to as 'wet insect soups').
 Wet insect soups are bulk samples of insects collected at a single location over a period time.
 Collecting methods vary but include pitfall, malaise, litter etc. Such soups are often collected as part of a study of a particular taxonomic group and/or the insect diversity and abundance of a geographic area.
 Some are sorted to order, others have some specimens removed, some are totally unsorted.

 ## Module Keywords:
-Five or six keywords that make searching easier

-Wet insect soup, bulk samples, malaise traps, pan traps, yellow pan, pitfall
+Wet insect soup, bulk samples, malaise traps, pan traps, yellow pan, pitfall, imaging

 | TaskID | Task Name | Explanations and Comments | Resources |